openstack-archive/fuel-library/deployment/puppet/ceph/README.rst

 by default there should be one OSD instance per volume per OSD node listed in in the configuration.
 If one or more of them is missing you might have a problem with the initialization of the disks.
+Properly working block devices be mounted for  you.

 common issues:
 * the disk or volume is in use